Peer-Reviewed Journal Articles

 Abeywickrama, P., Santos, M, & Olsher, D. (2015).
 Reflecting on the practicum: An invitation to continue the conversation.
 CATESOL Journal, 27 (2), pp. 239-248.

-Molina, S. C. (accepted).
+Molina, S. C. (2018).
 Mediating teacher candidates sense of agency in response to policy and curricula planning in a community-based English language program.
 Agentive Responses to Language Planning and Policy.
 Routledge Critical Studies in Multilingualism.

 Molina, S. C. (2017).
 English as an international language case study.
 Contribution to chapter in Preparing teachers to teach English as an International Language.
 Matsuda, A. (Ed.)
 Multilingual Matters.